-- 7. The Epping Forest Risk Register is provided at Appendix 1.
-The register contains seven RED and eight AMBER risks owned and managed by the Interim Assistant Director, Epping Forest and her management team. - 8.
+- 7. The Epping Forest Risk Register summarised below and at Appendix 1, contains four RED, nine AMBER and one GREEN risk, all owned and managed by the Assistant Director, Epping Forest and her Management Team.
+This includes the Deterioration of Wanstead Park Reservoirs (RED) risk which is managed jointly with the City's Building Control Service. - 8.
 Since the date of the last report to your Committee, all risks have been reviewed and updated in the risk management information system.
-The titles of some risks have been updated to improve clarity and consistency. - 9.
-The risks are listed below with their current score and notes summarising significant recent updates, where applicable.
+The score of one risk has changed and that risk is reported in detail, by exception, at Appendix 1a, as explained below. - ENV-NE-EF 015: Impacts of anti-social behaviour on staff and site (AMBER, 12)